Frequently Asked Questions about Adoption

 What is the Federal Adoption Tax Credit?

-The Internal Revenue Code currently authorizes an adoption tax credit for non-step-parent and non-surrogate adoptions.
+The Internal Revenue Code has been amended to substantially and permanently broaden the scope of the adoption tax credit for non-step-parent adoptions.

 The law excludes from gross income of a taxpayer within the above income levels assistance received from his/her employer under an adoption assistance plan.

-Generally speaking, when a family can take the adoption credit depends on whether the child is a citizen or resident of the United States at the time the adoption effort begins.
+Generally speaking, when you can take the adoption credit depends on whether your child is a citizen or resident of the United States at the time the adoption effort begins.

 If the eligible child is a U.S. citizen or resident, take the credit or exclusion as shown in the following tables: